CarsonRoscoe/piGPS/README.md

 # piGPS
-GPS application written in C++ for Raspberry Pi (*nix).
+GPS application written in C for Raspberry Pi (*nix).
 Utilizes GPSD for all GPS functionality and the curses library for all UI work.

 The intention of this application was to turn a Raspberry Pi into a GPS.
 A GPS dongle is required for the application to work, as well as having GPSD setup on your Raspberry Pi.